hlashbrooke/Camptix-Events-Calendar/readme.txt

 I built these custom features for my local WordPress meetup group in Cape Town and thought it was worth sharing them for the benefit of other meetup groups around the world.

-= Can I request additional featurs? =
+= Can I request additional features? =

 Yes - by all means, please post on the support forum with your feature request and I'll see what I can do to accommodate them.